- High-tech features standard

 The 2020 Audi A3 comes in two trims, both of which are a decent value.

 The 2020 Audi A3 lineup is pared this year to just two versions of the sedan, which makes finding the right one easy.
-We rate the lineup at 7 out of 10.
+We rate the lineup at 7 out of 10 for good standard features and a host of options.
 More choice would be nice, but we understand that this is a run-out year before a new A3 arrives next year.

 The base Premium trim comes with leather seats, a power moonroof, 18-inch alloy wheels, and Apple CarPlay and Android Auto compatibility for a reasonable $34,000 or so.
 Audi charges a bit more for metallic paint colors, and a new Final Edition package this year pairs a few cosmetic bits with bolstered sports seats.